xujintao/ratel/README.md

 [![Build Status](https://travis-ci.org/xujintao/ratel.svg?branch=master)](https://travis-ci.org/xujintao/ratel)

 Ratel is a api server solution using c/c++.
-It is based on spawn-fcgi, fastcgi, fastcgi++ and many other libraries which can achieve through github.
+It is based on spawn-fcgi, fastcgi, fastcgi++, boost and many other libraries which can achieve through github.

 ## Library